Dan-Gahlinger/fkfb-preview2/README.md

 Fifthly, I have no idea what Im doing here.
 This is my first repo.
 Im not a coder

 This thing definitely could use a refactor and cleanup as well, and any recommendations regarding improving this repo also appreciated.

+Some systems may need the ca-cert, it is attached here, but for system security, retrieve from an official source